A robust cosmic standard ruler from the cross-correlations of galaxies and dark sirens: The angular correlation function and angular power spectrum

 Notice that the harmonic modes $a_{\ell m}^{b}(D_j)$ of the BBH count map $\Delta N^{b}(D_{j},\vec{\Omega})$ are actually computed by integrating all objects inside that luminosity distance bin, which can be regarded as a sum over smaller distance bins $D_\lambda$:

 Suppose that the luminosity distance bins of our data set are \textit{fixed} -- that is, independent of the cosmology.
-In practice this is how we would proceed to compute the cross correlations of a set of observed BBHs with a set of galaxies in fixed redshift bins.
+In practice, this is how we would proceed to compute the cross correlations of a set of observed BBHs with a set of galaxies in fixed redshift bins.
 Now let's say that the small bins $D_\lambda$ are {\em not} fixed, but rather we fix some set of \textit{very thin redshift bins} $z_\lambda$.
 As the connection between redshift and distance is mediated by the cosmological model, we can write $D_\lambda=D_L(z_\lambda,\theta)\,$.
-Therefore, we can write the harmonic mode in a distance bin $D_i$ as a sum over the redshift bins $z_\lambda$ that fit into that distance bin, for the given cosmology:
+Therefore, we can write the harmonic mode in the distance bin $D_i$ as a sum over the redshift bins $z_\lambda$ that fit into that distance bin, for the given cosmology:

-Now say that we change the set of cosmological parameters from ${\theta}_{\rm fid}$ -- where {\em fid} represents a fiducial set of parameters -- to another arbitrary set ${\theta}$.
+The procedure above implements the calculation of the angular power spectra in practice, for the given set of parameters $\theta$.
+Now say that we change the set of cosmological parameters from some fiducial ${\theta}_{\rm fid}$ to another arbitrary set ${\theta}$.
 Although the amplitudes $a_{\ell m}^{b}(z_\lambda,\theta)$ change, the correlation function still peaks when the redshift of the galaxies coincide with $z_\lambda$.
-The most salient effect of the change in the parameters is in fact a shift in the way that the very thin redshift bins ($z_\lambda$) are mapped into the distance bins ($D_i$), which change the interval of the sum over redshifts for any given distance bin in Eq. \eqref{eq:alm_D2}.
+Hence, the main effect of changing the cosmological parameters is the shift in the location of the peak in $D_L(z)$, which can be represented by a remapping of the redshift bins ($z_\lambda$) into the distance bins $D_i$ in Eq.~\eqref{eq:alm_D2}.

-Let us then define a set of harmonic coefficients in the new cosmological model by: